Overview

 Foundation Requirements (12 credits)

 Foundation requirements help ensure that students master the tools and techniques necessary to succeed in college and throughout their lives and careers.
-These courses emphasize skills—in writing, speaking, and working with numbers and technology—that can be applied to any major field of study and career goal.
+These courses emphasize skills—in writing, speaking, and working with numbers and technology—that can be applied to any major field of study and career.

 The Mason Core curriculum offers students a unique opportunity to develop writing competencies across their educational experience that prepares them to participate in academic, professional, and civic communities.
 It does so in part by providing students with a “vertical” writing curriculum: a carefully sequenced series of courses designed to facilitate the long-term growth of writers as they develop expertise in the production and circulation of knowledge across a range of contexts and audiences.
-Students begin this process at the Foundation level in English 100 or 101 and build higher-level skills at the Integration level in English 302 and in Writing Intensive courses in their majors.
+Students begin this process at the Foundation level and build higher-level skills at the Integration level in upper-level written communication and in Writing Intensive courses in their majors.

 Learning Outcomes: